6.7. Time Series#

 While native datetime instances are sufficient for simple cases, they can become difficult to work with when dealing with more complex scenarios.

-Pendulum, on the other hand, offers a more intuitive and user-friendly API, making it a convenient drop-in replacement for the standard datetime class.
+Conversely, Pendulum offers a more intuitive and user-friendly API, making it a convenient drop-in replacement for the standard datetime class.

 The examples below demonstrate the syntax differences between using the standard datetime library and Pendulum.